gioalt/the_MRDC_project/README.md

 A repo for the Multinational Retail Data Centralisation project

 # The Multinational Retail Data Centralisation
-A data wharehouse is built in a local postgres database (target db), for collecting and organising specific data retrieved from various sources
-The data is pulled from S3 AWS (Amazon Web Services) in various formats,cleaned and copied to db *sales_data*, in which the final six tables are organised in a star-based schema (see which primary and foreign keys are in my_schema.pdf)
+A data wharehouse is built in a local postgres database (target db), for collecting and organising specific data retrieved from various sources.
+The data is pulled from S3 AWS (Amazon Web Services) in various formats,cleaned and copied to db *sales_data*, in which the final six tables are organised.

+The star-based schema is achieved by linking five tables to the central table using primary keys as seen in my_schema.pdf file.
+The final six tables are also provided in this repository.
+The database is subsequently queried to answer business questions aimed at understanding patterns of sales across the company's international stores and online service.
+The queries are provided, too.

+The development of this project has involved extensive application of object-oriented programming in Python (version 3.11.5), with encapsulatiion/isolation principles, pandas' data wrangling methods, and SQLAlchemy mapper toolkit; the use of pgadmin4, a postgres management tool, and extensive application of SQL (postgres) query language for both further data manipulation and elementary data analysis.

 ## Table of Contents
 The program suite that generates and populates the target database is made of four code files named as follows: